-1. Safety shower: When working with hazardous materials that can injure the eyes or skin, a working emergency shower must be no more than "ten seconds" away.
+- 1. Safety shower: When working with hazardous materials that can injure the eyes or skin, a working emergency shower must be no more than "ten seconds" away.
 The path to the shower must be clear.
 The shower turns ON when the handle is pulled and will not turn off until the handle is pushed up.
 The injured person must stay in the shower for 15 minutes minimum.
 Contaminated clothing should be removed as appropriate.
 MOST SHOWERS HAVE NO DRAIN!
 Don't worry about flooding the floor, the health of the person is more important.
-Never use sodium bicarbonate or other treatments to the injury.
-Water only!

-2. Eyewash: The same rules apply as above.
+Never apply sodium bicarbonate or any other treatment to the injury flush with water only! - 2.
+Eyewash: The same rules apply as above.
 During the 15 minute flushing, the injured person should use her/his fingers to hold eyelids open and CNSM Safety should be called, and also 911 as necessary.
 Do not worry about flooding the floor.
-Kitty litter is available in the Safety Cabinet to put on the wet floor.

-3. Fire extinguishers: These are in the room or just down the hall in a box.
+Inert absorbent is available in the Safety Cabinet to put on the wet floor.
+Our eyewash/shower is located: (show them). - 3.
+Fire extinguishers: These are in the room or just down the hall in a box.
 They should only be used by trained people.
 DON'T BE A HERO.
 Evacuate the room and pull the fire alarm as appropriate.